Spittal an der Drau: Transportation

 The city has a railway station on the Tauernbahn railway line from Villach to Salzburg.
 It lies also near the A10 Tauern Autobahn as well as on the Bundesstraßen highways B99 Katschberg-Straße leading to the Katschberg Pass and the B100 Drautal-Straße to Lienz in East Tyrol.
 A cableway runs up to Mount Goldeck (2,142 m).

-International relations

-Twin towns — Sister cities
+Twin towns – sister cities

 Spittal an der Drau is twinned with: